squinkylabs/SquinkyVCV/docs/saws.md

 # Saws
 Emulation of Roland Super-Saw, with stereo outputs and optional anti-aliasing.
+Now fully polyphonic.

 Super-Saw can make huge sounds while using very little CPU.